 Reporting requirements including the extent to which any information obtained is to be included on the consent holder’s website in accordance with (condition 4.6).

-Advice Note: The requirement for a Mātauranga Monitoring Plan is a joint requirement with consent [dredging consent no.].
-It is recognised that one Mātauranga Monitoring Plan will be provided to address the requirements of both this consent and consent [dredging consent no.].
+Advice Note: The requirement for a Mātauranga Monitoring Plan is a joint requirement with consent RM26-0055-DC.
+It is recognised that one Mātauranga Monitoring Plan will be provided to address the requirements of both this consent and consent RM26-0055-DC.

 Upon being provided with the final Mātauranga Monitoring Plan, the consent holder must forward the Mātauranga Monitoring Plan to the Bay of Plenty Regional Council for its records.
 If the consent holder becomes aware of any changes to the Mātauranga Monitoring Plan, the consent holder must notify the Bay of Plenty Regional Council within five (5) working days of being made aware of the changes (including a copy of the updated Mātauranga Monitoring Plan if the consent holder has been provided with a copy by the SPDAG).

-The consent holder must support the preparation and delivery of the Mātauranga Monitoring Plan to the value of $25,000 per annum (jointly with consent [dredging consent no.]) from the time the SPDAG is established (condition 3) until the expiry of this resource consent.
-The annual amount payable shall be adjusted annually for inflation in accordance with the Consumers Price Index.
+The consent holder must support the preparation and delivery of the Mātauranga Monitoring Plan to the value of $25,000 per annum (jointly with consent RM26-0055-DC) from the time the SPDAG is established (condition 3) until the expiry of this resource consent.
+The annual amount payable must be adjusted annually for inflation in accordance with the Consumers Price Index.

 Advice Note: the consent holder has offered condition 14.5 and agrees to be bound by it pursuant to the Augier principle.